 Source: NYSORPTS, 2015

 A qualitative assessment of project compatibility with community character and future land use plans can be conducted through an examination of adopted or proposed land use plans, or zoning ordinances where such plans may not be available.
-Compatibility with these plans and ordinances is discussed in further detail below.
+Compatibility with these plans and ordinances is discussed in further detail in the paragraphs that follow.
+For an analysis of Community Character with more details on the visibility and visual impact within the various landscapes of the Study Area, see Exhibit 4.
+There are also numerous Facility-specific studies attached to this Application, such as a Visual Impact Assessment (Appendix __; see Exhibit 24), Noise Impact Assessment (Appendix __; see Exhibit 19), Cultural Resources Studies (Appendix __; see Exhibit 20), and a Shadow Flicker Assessment (Appendix __; see Exhibit 24).
+In addition to evaluating potential effects on their respective resources, these studies can also be used to evaluate the Facility’s potential effects on community character.

 The Town of Charlotte comprehensive plan, adopted in 2007, was generated to correlate the changing environment with the desires of the local residents.
 It specifically addresses the development of small scale windmills as a planning issue.
 While it promotes the use of small scale windmills to generate electricity for personal consumption, it states that “the use of land for industrial generation of electricity by wind power is not recommended, and any use of windmills should be subject to environmental review and a visual environment assessment form review” (Town of Charlotte, §B.25).
 The plan also favors development which respects the rural nature of the surrounding area, incorporates appropriate setbacks between different use types, and provides economic benefits to the Town (Town of Charlotte, 2007).
 Subsequent to the 2007 Comprehensive Plan, the Town of Charlotte adopted Wind Energy Facility Regulations in 2012, which allow wind energy conversion systems by special permit.
 Therefore, the development of the proposed Project is compatible with such goals.
 The Towns of Arkwright, Cherry Creek and Stockton do not have Comprehensive Plans, and instead use zoning ordinances to guide land use (see discussion of zoning ordinances in the following section ‘Land Use Trends’).